andycranston/monopng/README.md

 The image is 1920 pixels across and 1080 tall.
 The image is in the repository.

-Personally I think it makes a nice desktop wallpaper :-]
+Personally I think it makes a nice desktop wallpaper.

 The `boxified.py` program that creates this image is only 40 odd lines long including comments and blank lines.